Thomas-Rosenkrans-Vestergaard/app-features/kotlin-generics.md

 fun <T : Comparable<T>> quicksort(elements: Array<T>, left: Int, right: Int);
 ```

 Here, the type parameter `T` is constrained to be a subtype of `Comparable<T>`.
 This means that any type that implements `Comparable<T>` can be sorted.
 The `compareTo` method on the `Comparable` type can then be used to compare to values of that type.
+Had we not constrained the type `T`, we would only have the methods present on `Any`, and could therefore not call `compareTo`.

 ```kotlin
 // from the quicksort function